7 Team Building Games for Remote Teams

 This is a great icebreaker game.

-When you put together a new team, invite them for a conference on Skype (or any other communication or online collaboration tool you use).
+When you put together a new team, invite them for a conference on Skype or any other communication or online collaboration tool (take a look at this list of collaboration tools too) or software you use.

 Tell them to imagine this situation: aliens landed on Earth and their goal is to spy on your company.
 How will the team act to save it from a disaster?